Vogelwarte/SnowfinchWire.BroodAnalyzer/README.md

   default,
 * `--ensemble-voting <type>` - a type of voting used by an ensemble model to determine final predictions; can be set to _soft_ (default) or _hard_.
+* `--ensemble-svm` - use SVM models to compose ensemble
+* `--ensemble-rfc` - use Random Forest models to compose ensemble
+* `--ensemble-mlp` - use MLP models to compose ensemble
+* `--ensemble-bayes` - use Bayesian classifiers to compose ensemble
+>Note: At least one of flags `--ensemble-svm`, `--ensemble-rfc`, `--ensemble-mlp`, `--ensemble-bayes` has to be
+> supplied.

 The dataset definition directory has to contain the following files:
 * _feeding-stats.csv_ - a file with feeding statistics produced by _SnowfinchWire.BeggingCallsAnalyzer_,
-* _snowfinch-broods.csv_ - a brood information file descrived in the previoud section
+* _snowfinch-broods.csv_ - a brood information file described in the previous section

 ### OpenSoundscape